The Clear Edge

 • If Abandon: Return to opportunity map, select next from list

-Critical calibration: Most opportunities need 60-90 days to show real results.
-14 days isn’t enough.
-But if there is no signal by day 30, it's probably a wrong opportunity.
+Most opportunities need 60–90 days to show real results—14 days isn’t enough, but if there’s still no signal by day 30, it’s probably the wrong opportunity.

 James’s design partnership pursuit (June–August):